The Ventricular Assist Device (VAD) program is available at all times for consultation.

 After the patient selection and evaluation process is complete, a VAD trained surgical and perfusion team organizes and performs the device implant.
 The selection and evaluation process varies from patient to patient.
 A very sick patient can be done in a day, while a more stable outpatient scenario of considering a device could take weeks.

 Implantation requires an open heart procedure which includes the attachment of the outflow and inflow tubing to the heart and the main artery of the body, the aorta.
 The pump is then attached to the tubes and pumps blood to the body.
-The patient is then recovered in the Cardiac Intensive Care Unit until they are stabilized.
-After intensive care issues have resolved the patient is transitioned to our step down unit to wait for transplant or prepare for discharge home.
+The patient is then recovered in the Cardiac Intensive Care Unit (CICU) until they are stabilized.
+Once the patient has been stabilized in the CICU, the patient is transitioned to our step down unit to wait for transplant or prepare for discharge home.

 After the Procedure